johnsonandjohnson/open_nipals/paper/paper.md

 The middle column of \autoref{fig:comb_comp_pca} shows the scaling of computational complexity and accuracy with the dimensionality of the data space (`n_features` 20 - 1000).
 Since a new model has to be fit every time the dimensionality of the data space changes, there is no usecase for `set_components()`, which was consequently not displayed in the plots.

-The upper middle panel of \autoref{fig:comb_comp_pca} shows that `open_nipals.NipalsPCA`' model fitting has a high but competitive runtime, surpassed by FA/EM at small and ICA at 100 features, while being the slowest option at 1000 features.
+The upper middle panel of \autoref{fig:comb_comp_pca} shows that `open_nipals.NipalsPCA`' model fitting has a similar runtime to FA/EM, surpassed ICA by about one order of magnitude.
 Its runtime in seconds vs. dimensionality curve is quite shallow (5e-2 - 3e-1), even compared to `sklearn.PCA` (5e-3 - 7e-2), which was faster than its competitors by 1-2 orders of magnitude throughout the investigated range of features.

 The memory consumption in MB vs. features is plotted in the middle row's middle plot of \autoref{fig:comb_comp_pca}.
 It shows a memory usage by `open_nipals.NipalsPCA` similar to its competitors, performing well particularly at >= 100 features.